 CPSC has a page up with information on their helmet standard, product recalls and hazards,

 research, and the agency's current calendar of meetings.
 Here is the page with their listing of recalls including helmets.
 (We have a page of just their helmet recalls.)
-They have other material you can find by doing a search on "helmet" including a nice illustration of how a helmet should fit.
+They have other material you can find by doing a search on "helmet."
 You can also subscribe to their press release by email service and receive recall notifications.

 A private for-profit source of copies of the bicycle helmet standards we discuss.

 The famed consumer magazine has a Web site that is part free, part paid subscription.
-Their 2006 helmet article is there for free.
 We have summaries of their helmet articles.
 They mentioned us in their Blog in 2007.

 2. Helmet Promotion Campaigns and Resources

 The Minnesota State Bicycle Advisory Committee in collaboration with Injury Prevention Specialists of the Minnesota Department of Health, and the Twin Cities Bicycling Club presents a ‘Train the Trainer’ Workshop on Bicycle Helmet Safety.
 The workshop teaches instructors how to run a class on selecting and fitting a helmet.
 Check the Web, or this page with the email they send out to publicize the workshop.

 The Washington Area Bicyclist Association does safety education for nearby jurisdictions.
 WABA has resources for teaching on-street bicycle classes and rodeos, including a teacher guide and a train-the-trainers presentation that include layouts for training areas with diagrams and photos.
 There are materials for the program including letters to parents in English and Spanish.
 There is a description of the WABA trailer that carries bikes and materials to the schools, including an inventory before and after the class.
 Lots of photos.
 Good stuff!